My one (and only) encounter with an extraterrestrial

 Over the next several minutes, the pulsating lights dimmed, the humming sound slowly faded.
 Finally, the rotation stopped, and an opening became visible.
 The UFO appeared to split in a straight line all the way from its apex to its bottom ridge, a ramp now extending, only smaller and steeper than in the movie I previously mentioned.

 The cold was no longer an issue.
 The combination of adrenaline and fear soon had me perspiring, beads of sweat forming on my forehead.
 I remember turning off the car's heater.
-It was difficult to think straight, or even think logically.
+It was difficult to think clearly or logically.

-I finally reached down under the right front seat of my mustang.
-I grabbed a handgun I carried with me whenever I was in unfamiliar territory, except this time I was scared out of my wits, and definitely not ready to be a captive, or worse, their guinea pig -- not even their well treated 'guest'.
+I reached down under the right front seat of my mustang.
+I grabbed my colt python.357 magnum I carried whenever I was in unfamiliar territory, except this time I was scared out of my wits, and definitely not ready to be a captive ... or worse, their guinea pig -- not even their well treated 'guest'.
 Yes, I had read and heard about alien 'abductions' and the stories about what they do to their captive humans.
 I had absolutely no desire to be their next 'victim.'
 I wasn't going anywhere without a fight.

 The ship rose steadily until it was above the surrounding trees, then accelerated at an angle of approximately sixty degrees at an astonishing rate of speed.
 In the blink of an eye it was out of sight, and I just stood there, now in the dark, and totally bewildered.

 P.S.
-I have attached a re-enactment of the 'alleged' alien examination of Travis Walton from the movie, "Fire in the Sky" about a lumberjack abducted and examined during a day of tree cutting in the Arizona Forest in 1975.
-NOTE: If you haven't seen this previously, be WARNED, it's very intense !
+I have attached a re-enactment of the 'alleged' examination of Travis Walton from the movie, "Fire in the Sky" about a lumberjack abducted by aliens and subjected to a brutal physical examination during a day of tree cutting in the Arizona Forest in 1975.
+NOTE: If you haven't seen this previously, be WARNED -- it's very intense !